Pulmonary Embolism (PE)

 In some people, particularly those with very large emboli, the first pulmonary embolism symptoms are light-headedness or loss of consciousness.
 Blood pressure may drop dangerously low (a condition called shock), the skin may be cool, light skin may have a blue color whereas dark skin may appear gray (cyanosis), and the person could suddenly die.

-In older people, the first symptom of pulmonary embolism may be confusion or deterioration of mental function.
+In older adults, the first symptom of pulmonary embolism may be confusion or deterioration of mental function.
 These symptoms usually result from a sudden decrease in the heart’s ability to deliver enough oxygen-rich blood to the brain and other organs.

 Pulmonary infarction